Regression ensemble model¶

 save

-([path])Saves the model under a given path or file handle.
+([path])Saves the ensemble model under a given path or file handle.

 Compute error values that the model would have produced when used on (potentially multiple) series.